-Figure 11: CA Lifeline qualification by channel
+Figure 11: CA Lifeline qualification by channel. (authors' calculations based on CPUC data)

 According to CPUC staff, "there is no difference in cost to CPUC per decision, regardless of the TPA's level of effort to ingest and review qualifications received from the participant via different channels" (interviews with CPUC staff, April 2022).
 They also mentioned that although automating decisions may cost the CPUC less than decisions based on TPA review, this may involve separate costs to create or operate connections to the other programs.